★ My Favorites ★

 *Full disclosure* : Many products are listed using affiliate links that give me a small royalty for each sale.
 I am committed to keeping my opinions as unbiased as possible.
 They are based on my own preferences and what I actually use.
 These sales help me run my channel and this website.

 You can use this Amazon link to give me a royalty on any purchases, regardless of what they are, at no additional cost to you.
+Better yet, you can drag the image below to your bookmarks as your default Amazon link.
 It's very much appreciated, thank you for your support!

 Best 3D Printers 2018